JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 ## Adding Create, Update and Delete ops to product service
 - TODO - add controller test
 - commit - Adding Create, Update and Delete ops to product service

+## Adding fetchById for orderHeader and Customer to Order service
+- commit - Adding fetchById for orderHeader and Customer to Order service

+## Adding Create, Update and Delete ops to Order service